-- Over the 9-month period of the new arrangements albeit that it is a small sample size, there has been no reduction in the 31-60 and 90 day categories.
-In fact, it seems that disputes are generally taking longer to resolve.
+- Over the 12-month period of the new arrangements albeit that it is a small sample size, there has been no reduction in the 31-60 and 90 day categories.
+In fact, it seems that disputes are generally taking longer to resolve (see discussion above).
 The issue of timeliness still needs to be monitored by the TCO.
-There are still matters that are outside this quarter that need input from and progression on by Transurban. - Given the new arrangements it will be important in the future for the TCO to look at the time to resolve data as a percentage of the number of complaints received. - Once again, Transurban need to ensure in particular that when potential claims are referred back by the TCO to the Transurban Customer Resolution Team that they are acted upon by that team in a timely manner.
+There are still matters that are outside this quarter that need input from and progression on by Transurban. - The wider context also is that TCO in the most recent determinations has made observations about the timeliness of Transurban responses both before a matter comes into the TCO jurisdiction and once a dispute comes into the jurisdiction of the TCO. - Given the new arrangements it will be important in the future for the TCO to look at the time to resolve data as a percentage of the number of complaints received. - Once again, Transurban need to ensure in particular that when potential claims are referred back by the TCO to the Transurban Customer Resolution Team that they are acted upon by that team in a timely manner.
 Consumers, in these circumstances consider and have a perception that such claims have already been reviewed by other departments in Transurban so this process by the Customer Resolution Team should be streamlined and done quickly.
-In speaking with many of those consumers, they consider that the matter has already been dealt with by Transurban, and the matter was not resolved to their satisfaction so that is why they have contacted the TCO.

-- The TCO at his quarterly meetings with Transurban, raised this issue as one that needed to be monitored and addressed.
+In speaking with many of those consumers, they consider that the matter has already been dealt with by Transurban, and the matter was not resolved to their satisfaction so that is why they have contacted the TCO. - The TCO at his quarterly meetings with Transurban, has previously raised this issue as one that needed to be monitored and addressed.
 Transurban has indicated to the TCO that they have put more staff on to seek to reduce the time delays in responding to complaints. - It would seem also that Transurban is adopting a different categorisation of what matters constitute a dispute with customers internally and some feedback from customers that were previously considered to be disputes are no longer characterised as a dispute.
 In our view it is important that there be consistency of categorisation of these matters for consumers to give them certainty as to process of resolving these matters.